andreafeccomandi/bibisco/README.md

 ## Installation

-1. Download bibisco zip for your operating system at https://github.com/andreafeccomandi/bibisco/releases
+Download bibisco for your operating system at https://github.com/andreafeccomandi/bibisco/releases

-2. Unzip downloaded file.
+### Windows and Linux

+bibisco doesn't need to be installed.
+After download:

+1. unzip downloaded file
-3. If your operating system is windows launch bibisco.exe; if your operating system is linux launch bibisco
+2. if your operating system is windows launch bibisco.exe; if your operating system is linux launch bibisco
+3. write your novel

+### Mac OS X

+1. on System Preferences -> Security and Privacy, you must have "Allow apps downloaded from" set to "Anywhere."
+2. open downloaded dmg file
+3. follow the istructions
+4. write your novel

 Note!  bibisco is a java application and ships its own JRE (Java Runtime Environment).
 You don't need to install or update JRE.